 So, A blown head gasket can lead to repairs to the tune of $1000 to $3000.

-However, if one is able to see the signs of blown head gasket symptoms, in advance, you can prevent the car engine from major repairs.
+However, if you see blown head gasket symptoms, in advance, you can prevent major repairs.

 A reliable way to determine whether a head gasket is blown is to test for carbon dioxide.